vindalu/vindalu/README.md

 Fill in the appropriate values keeping in mind that paths in the config file that do not start with `/` are treated as relative paths from the current working directory.
 After your configuration is complete you can start the service.
 Here's a description of the various configuration options.

 ##### auth
 Auth is required for all write requests as well as to listen to event subscriptions.
 By default `basic` http auth is enabled using the `etc/htpasswd` file.
-The default credentials are `admin:vindalu`.
+The default credentials are `admin:vindaloo`.

 The `groups_file` is used to specify which users are allowed to create asset types as per the `LocalAuthGroups`.
 A sample config file is located under `etc/`.